rickbarrette/redmine_qbo/README.md

 `Note: Although the core functionality is complete, this project is still under heavy development.
 I am still working on refining everthing and adding other features.
 Tags should be stable`

+`Note: I am currently using this in a live production enviroment with no issues`

 ####Features
 * Issues can be assigned to a `Customer` via drop down in the edit Issue form
 * The `Employee` for the Issue is assigned via the assigned Redmine User
   - This is set via a drop down in the user admistration page.
 * IF an `Issue` has been assined a `Customer` when an Issue is closed the following will happen:
-  - A new `Time Activity` will be created for the `Customer` assinged to the issue for each Redmine Time Entery.
+  - A new `Time Activity` will be billed agaist the `Customer` assinged to the issue for each Redmine Time Entery.
     + Time Entries will be totalled up by Activity name.
 This will allow billing for diffrent activities without having to create seperate Issues.
     + The Time Activity names are used to lookup `Items` in Quickbooks.
     + IF there isn'tany Items that match the Activity name it will be skipped, and will not be billed to the `Customer`
   - Labor Rates are set by the `Item` in Quickbooks
-* `Issues` with the Tracker `Quote` will generate an estimate based on the estimated hours and `Item` rates.
-  - Needs to have a `Customer` Assiged
 * `Payments` Can be created via the Redmine application menu
 * `Customers` Can be created via the Redmine application menu
-* `Customers` can be searched
+  - `Customers` can be searched
-* Basic information for the `Customer` can be viewed via the customer page
+  - Basic information for the `Customer` can be viewed/edit via the Customer page
-* `Custmoer` information can be update
 * Webhook Support
   - `Invoices` are automaticly attached to an Issue if a line item has a hashtag number in a `Line Item`
     + `Invoice` Custom Fields are matched Issue Custom Fileds and are automaticly updated in Quickbooks.
 For example, this is usefull for extracting the Mileage In / Out from the Issue and updating the Invoice with the information.